 IKEA Has a Space-Saving Nightstand for Under $40 and It’s Perfect for Tiny Bedrooms

-Some people think the key to having a really nice place is having an unlimited decorating budget.
-Well, let me tell you: That’s completely false.
-Some of the most artful homes out there were furnished with secondhand finds, crafty DIYs, and budget-friendly design tricks.
+Some people think the most artful homes out there were furnished with secondhand finds, crafty DIYs, and budget-friendly design tricks.

 College students Gaby Neira and Chris Yera live in a super-stylish 450-square-foot studio on the Upper West Side of New York City with their cat, Moon.
 According to their house tour, the couple had trouble finding a rental apartment because they were on a tight budget.
 Once they found the perfect place, they immediately started strategizing on how to make the place their own, and staying under budget came into play here, too.
 “I imagined what could be and spent hours drawing our apartment’s layout and rendering different furniture items that would perfectly suit our personalities and feel like home,” Neira says.